How to Host the Perfect Party for Your Pets

 Plan Party Activities

 Don’t forget to include activities to keep pets busy during the party.
 Pick up a few rope toys for a quality game of tug of war.
-Have several balls available so there are at least one ball per guest and play free-for-all fetch.
+Have several balls available so there is at least one ball per guest and play free-for-all fetch.
 Hide treats around the space and declare the dog who finds most the winner.

-Create Doggy (or Kitty) Bags
+Create Doggie (or Kitty) Bags

 Don't forget wearable favors, too, like clip-on bow-ties or personalized collars.